mjcrouch/vscode-perforce/README.md

 }
 ```

 Remember that VS Code's settings operate in a hierarchy of `user` and `workspace`.
+These can be placed in the `settings.json` for your workspace, or in your user level settings.

-If you set your client in the `user` level of the hierarchy, it will apply to **all** of your VS Code workspaces - this may not be desirable, so take care and check the logs if you have issues.
+For example, If you set your `perforce.client` in the `user` level of the hierarchy, it will override the perforce client in **all** of your VS Code workspaces / windows - this may be undesirable.
+If you override the client, you **cannot** then create a P4CONFIG file that uses a different client, because it will run all commands using the manual override.

+If you always connect to one server and host, You could set `perforce.user` and `perforce.port` at the `user` level, and then apply the `perforce.client` setting in each workspace.

-Don't forget you can also combine these approaches, For example, you can set just `perforce.client` in each specific workspace, while using environment variables for your user and port.
+Don't forget you can also combine these approaches, For example, you can use environment variables for `P4USER` and `P4PORT`, and then just set `perforce.client` in each specific workspace.

+### **Multi-root workspaces**

-### Multi-root workspaces
+VS Code Multi-root workspaces are supported.

-These settings also support multi-root workspaces, so they can be set at the level of an individual folder within in your multi-root VS Code workspace.
+A multi-root workspace is a VS Code term meaning that you have chosen `File->Add Folder to Workspace...` to create a workspace containing multiple folders.

+Generally, if your settings work in a given workspace by themselves, they should continue to work in a multi-root workspace.
+But be aware that the 'workspace' settings are treated slightly differently in a multi-root workspace, which can cause confusion, particularly when converting from a normal workspace to a multi-root.

 See the VS Code docs: [Multi-root Workspaces - Settings](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_settings) for more details.

+The configuration settings `perforce.user`, `perforce.client`, `perforce.port` and `perforce.password` also support multi-root workspaces, so they can be set at the level of an individual folder within in your multi-root VS Code workspace.

+If you have multiple workspaces using different perforce clients, each perforce client will show as a different "Source Control Provider" in the SCM view.
+If they all use the same perforce client, only one "Source Control Provider" will be created.

 ### Activation
 You can specify how you want the extension to activate by setting the parameter `perforce.activationMode`

 * `autodetect` (default) - The extension will only activate if it detects a valid perforce client that contains the workspace root, or a `.p4config` file in the workspace.
 If one is not detected, perforce commands will not be registered with VSCode, but you will be able to view the perforce output log to see why the extension did not activate
 * `always` - Always try to activate the extension, even if a valid client was not found.
-This may be useful if you want to use perforce commands on files outside of the workspace, **and** you either have perforce set up properly with .p4config files for that area, or you have manually specified a user / client / port etc in your vscode configuration.
-Otherwise, you should probably avoid this setting
+This may be useful if you want to use perforce commands on files outside of the workspace, **and** you either:
+  * have perforce set up properly with .p4config files for that area, OR
+  * you have manually specified a user / client / port etc in your vscode configuration, OR
+  * those files are in your 'default' perforce client configured using environment variables
 * `off` - Don't try to activate the extension.
 No perforce log output will be produced

 ## Status bar icons